 Invest in a fidget spinner

-The clues in the name with this new-fangled contraption!
-These fun gadgets were originally made for kids, but with bigger, more advanced models being released, they make for a perfect fiddle tool for quitters.
+The clues in the name with this fangled contraption!
+These fun gadgets are aimed at kids, but with bigger, more advanced models being released, they make for a perfect fiddle tool for quitters.

 Play on your phone